MEET THE TEAM

 REBECCA ARUM LITTMAN

 Prior to her recent retirement, Rebecca spent her career within the entrepreneurial and corporate worlds.
-Her most recent venture was an online boutique specializing in high-quality, fashionable, vegan accessories created as a way to bridge the gap between her deep love of animals and her search for chic vegan fashion.
-In addition, Kind Style Shop is proud to support a variety of nonprofit organizations that benefit both people and animals.
+Her most recent venture was an online boutique specializing in high-quality, fashionable, vegan accessories which she created as a way to bridge the gap between her deep love of animals and her search for chic vegan fashion.

-Prior to launching her eCommerce site, Rebecca was Vice President of Marketing & Merchandise Presentation for Big Lots, Inc., overseeing visual merchandising and retail concept development for the company's 1,400+ retail stores the company operates throughout the United States.
+Prior to launching her eCommerce site, Rebecca was Vice President of Marketing & Merchandise Presentation for Big Lots, Inc., overseeing visual merchandising and retail concept development for the 1,400+ retail stores the company operates throughout the United States.

 With over 3 decades of corporate experience in fashion, retail design and merchandising, prior to joining Big Lots, Rebecca was Senior Director of Visual for Toys “R” Us, as well as Visual Presentation Manager for The Container Store, where she had a pivotal role in defining brand format and standards during the specialty retailer’s explosive growth phase.
-In addition, she owned & operated a mobile art gallery, bringing original & affordable art to unique venues benefiting non-profit organizations.
+In addition, she owned and operated a mobile art gallery, bringing original and affordable art to unique venues benefiting both local and national non-profit organizations.
 She holds a degree in Fashion Design with continuing education in Business Entrepreneurship and Art History.

 As Vice President of Real Estate Administration for Big Lots, Inc., Steve Littman oversees property management, lease administration, store planning, construction of new/remodel stores, energy & engineering and procurement for the 1400+ stores and the corporate office.
 He manages $200M in both capital & operating expenses each year.
 He is in his 20th year with Big Lots and has held many executive positions.